 Before You Travel

-Before you travel, check with your carrier about the following:
+Before you travel, ask your carrier about:

 - Mobile telephone networks differ from country to country, and your phone may be incompatible with the networks in the country you are visiting.